 Question #7 - What do you think about the [latest Scrum hot topic]?

 The Scrum community is a very lively one with experts contributing their expert opinions across various channels, with conversations exploding on all kinds of social networks (shout out to Scrum Practitioners on LinkedIn), with articles and papers being hotly debated for months on end.

 When posing this question, the employer is not looking to find out what a candidate’s opinion is on a certain topic (could be a bonus, though).
 Instead, they are looking to find out whether the candidate is truly interested in Scrum and the Scrum community or if they just got a certificate because they thought it would get them jobs.

 If you are already interviewing people for their Scrum knowledge, experience and (why not) passion, you need to know they are genuine.

-Employers will probably also want to ask questions that will reveal more about the specific practices and rules of Scrum and candidates should expect such questions.
+Employers will probably also want to ask questions that will reveal more about the specific practices and rules of Scrum or even the experience with Scrum software and candidates should expect such questions.
 That being said, we believe that the questions we suggested here will provide another layer to any Scrum or Agile interview, providing the employers with additional insight into their candidates’ understanding of Agile.